esqLABS/esqlabsR/README.md

   esqlabsR’s streamlined workflow.
 - `vignette("esqlabsR-project-structure")` details the structure and
   purpose of each component file and directory of an esqlabsR project.
-- `vignette("esqlabsR-design-simulations")` explains how you can design your own simulations only using excel files.
+- `vignette("esqlabsR-design-scenarios")` explains how you can design your own simulations only using excel files.
 - `vignette("esqlabsR-run-simulations")` describes all you need to know to run your customized simulations.